The Spring Hill Police Department is currently recruiting qualified and certified candidates for Police Sergeant.

 Position requires a minimum of a high school diploma or GED.
 Applicants must be certified officers in the state of Kansas or be eligible for reciprocity within the first year.
 Position requires 40 hours of continuing education annually.
 With preferred education of a two-year technical or associates degree in Criminal Justice, Political Science, or social sciences or continuing education in law enforcement or related field.

 Hours are subject to shift work (24/7) and may require overnight, evening, day, and weekend coverage.

-On-line application, cover letter plus resume is required.
-Cover letter shall include an explanation of your interest in becoming a sergeant and a description of your leadership style
+On-line application, cover letter with resume is required.
+Cover letter shall include an explanation of your interest in becoming a sergeant and a description of your leadership style.